-This will require a focus on oversight of these devolved and strategic arrangements, including auditing the performance of devolved decision makers.
-The devolved decision maker should remain primarily responsible for project level monitoring, compliance and enforcement, and transparently report actions taken.
-The Commonwealth should also retain the ability to intervene in project level compliance and enforcement, where egregious breaches are not being effectively enforced by the State regulator.
+This will require a focus on oversight of these devolved and strategic arrangements, including auditing the performance of devolved decision-makers.
+The devolved decision-maker should remain primarily responsible for project-level monitoring, compliance, enforcement and assurance, and transparently report actions taken.
+The Commonwealth should also retain the ability to intervene in project-level compliance and enforcement, where egregious breaches are not being effectively enforced by the state or territory regulator.